Nicotine Pouch Side Effects: What Research Says

 What Actually Happens

 Nicotine itself is not directly caustic.
-However, the pouch's physical presence — sitting in one spot for 20–45 minutes — creates mild abrasion and irritation in a small area.
+However, the pouch's physical presence can create mild abrasion and irritation in a small area.
 Additionally, nicotine causes vasoconstriction (blood vessels narrow), reducing blood flow to affected gum tissue temporarily.
-The combination produces redness, slight swelling, or whitening of the gum where the pouch sits.
-This often improves within 24–48 hours after you stop using that area.
+The combination can produce redness, slight swelling, or whitening of the gum where the pouch sits.
+If irritation appears, give that area a break and watch whether symptoms improve.

 The Myth: Permanent Gum Damage